-More generally, the SourceForge project "Software Processing Language Suite" (SLPS) hosts the abovementioned two case studies, the LDF definition, tool support for LDF, other LDF applications, and all other grammars and tools mentioned in this paper and our referenced, previous work.
-For instance, we refer to the SLPS Zoo, slps.sf.net/zoo; it contains a collection of grammars that we extracted from diverse language documents.
-The next step would be too properly LDF-enable all these documents.
+More generally, the SourceForge project "Software Processing Language Suite" (SLPS)1 hosts the abovementioned two case studies, the LDF definition, tool support for LDF, other LDF applications, and all other grammars and tools mentioned in this paper and our referenced, previous work.
+For instance, we refer to the SLPS Zoo2, which contains a collection of grammars that we extracted from diverse language documents.
+The next step would be to properly LDF-enable all these documents.